cswclui/katacoda-scenarios-1/msdb-003/step03.md

 ## Objective
-The objective of this lesson is demonstrate how to [TO BE PROVIDED]
+The objective of this lesson is analyze the demonstration application to learn how it supports the Command Query Responsibility pattern.

 ## Steps